cryptexfinance/documentation/docs/decentralized_perpetuals/pi/meem.md

 <img alt="MEEM Architecture" src={useBaseUrl("img/meem_architecture.png")} />

 - The meem is built using chainlinks data streams feeds.
-- Cryptex's bots fetch prices from multiple data streams feeds every second.
+- Cryptex bots fetch prices from multiple data streams feeds every second.
 - Prices are then aggregated into a single price using the above formula.
 - Prices are check for outliers and written to a database if the checks pass
-- The data is signed by a EOA owned by cryptex before writing to database.
+- The data is signed by a EOA owned by Cryptex before writing to database.
 - The perennial bots request feed data and then write the prices onchain.